To the Professional Photographers taking family portraits in the gardens there is a fee of $35.00. Please call ahead and let us know.

 Use your browser's refresh/reload button to be sure you are viewing our most recent content.

 Summers Past Farms Lavender Lemonade flour sack dish towel.
-Perfect gift for the Holidays for all your friends $10.95.
+Perfect gift for all your friends $10.95.

 Every summer Sheryl makes her favorite lavender lemonade for the lavender festival in June now she shares the recipe on this flour sack dish towel.